wichki/SI507-HW05-wichki/README.md

 Step 1: Feel free to use the caching code used in class.
 In the cache, we are associating fullURL of the request with the response we receive from twitter for that URL.

-Step 2: Verify that your code is picking up data from the cache when you repeat the same request (getting 25 tweets from the umsi account).
-Add a line of code to the caching code block to print: “Fetching cached data...” when data is fetched from the cache.
+Step 2: Verify that your code is picking up data from the cache when you repeat the same request (Ex: getting 25 tweets from the umsi account).
 Also verify that your code fetches data from twitter instead of the cache for new requests( try getting data for a different user account).
+You can do this by adding a line of code to the caching code block to print: “Fetching cached data...” when data is fetched from the cache.
 Extra Credit 1 (2 pts)
 Twitter Boggle: Take two twitter accounts and analyze their tweets to find words they have in common and words that are unique to each account.
 Show the 5 most frequent different (unique) words for each account and the 5 most frequent common words (shared by both).

-Extra Credit 2 (2 pts)- for 206
-Fetch 25 tweets from the UMSI twitter account (https://twitter.com/umsi) and print the 10 most commonly occurring “Basic Verbs”.
-Ignore stop words.

-Use NLTK for analyzing parts of speech.
-Use NLTK's default POS tagger and tagset (this will use the UPenn treebank tagset) a "verb" is anything that is tagged VB*
 Extra Credit 2 (2 pts) -for 507
 Implement better caching strategy: Caching the tweets by URL is not the best approach for twitter data.
 This is because we aren’t checking if there is new data available on twitter.
 Modify the caching mechanism to instead cache by users and tweet ids such that you would fetch data from twitter if there is a new tweet from that user ( maybe check if there is a tweet ID beyond what you have in the cache)

 What to turn in: